ieknot/MinION-DNA-barcoding-of-nematodes/README.md

 * 190715_MinION: accession number [MT246666](https://www.ncbi.nlm.nih.gov/nuccore/MT246666)

 ## Code
 The code needed to replicate the bioinformatics is separated by ‘Pre-pipeline raw data preparation’ part, up to the fastq files found in the European Nucleotide Archive (see above), and the ‘Post-demultiplexing data analysis’ part, from which you can run the analyses without having to redo the basecalling and demultiplexing.
-For more information and details about the bioinformatics analyses, including version numbers of the tools used, see our [manuscript]().
+For more information and details about the bioinformatics analyses, including version numbers of the tools used, see our [manuscript](https://www.frontiersin.org/articles/10.3389/fevo.2020.00100/full).
+Software packages used are [Guppy](https://community.nanoporetech.com/downloads) (ONT Community acces required), [Nanoplot](https://github.com/wdecoster/NanoPlot), [Porechop](https://github.com/rrwick/Porechop) and the bioinformatics pipeline [ONTrack](https://github.com/MaestSi/ONTrack).
 * bioinformatics_191211_MinION.sh: contains all the code needed to replicate the bioinformatics performed for the 191211_MinION run
 * bioinformatics_190715_MinION.sh: contains all the code needed to replicate the bioinformatics performed for the 190715_MinION run